SIDS-Experiment/Documentation/Instruction/README.md

 The data is copied to the directory `/hera/sids/GO2014`.
 Each instrument has it's own directory, and oscilloscope channels also have separate subdirectories.
 Merged files from the different folders will be placed in the `ROOT` folder.
-The directory structure can be seen here.
+The directory structure can be seen below:

 ```
 /hera/sids/GO2014                           # 2014 data